SIT50416 & SIT50316 Dual Diploma of Hospitality and Event Management Qualification

 Full-Time Course (20 hours per week)

-The Dual Diploma of Hospitality is a full-time course with 20 hours per week of classroom delivery offered at our Barrington College Australia campus located in Varsity Lakes, Gold Coast.
+The Dual Diploma of Hospitality is a full-time course with 20 hours per week of classroom delivery offered at our Barrington College Australia campus located in Southport, Gold Coast.

 Upon enrolment, you will receive a timetable outlining class times, meal breaks, training room allocations, name of your educator, course units and any practical placement information (if applicable).